 The Research Team

-Jennifer Larson is a teaching associate professor and director of undergraduate studies in the UNC English Department.
+Jennifer Larson is a teaching professor in the UNC English Department.
 Her teaching and research interests include African American literature (especially African American drama), Film Studies (especially race in contemporary cinema), American literature, and Composition (especially writing in/about law).
 Her most recent book, Understanding Walter Mosley (University of South Carolina Press), offers a critical overview of Mosely’s work across genres.
 She received her Ph.D. in English from UNC-Chapel Hill.
 She is the recipient of multiple teaching awards at UNC, including the Joseph M Flora Award in 2012 and 2017.

 Mark McNeilly teaches in the areas of marketing and organizational behavior in both the full-time MBA and online MBA@UNC programs.
 He serves as a faculty advisor for the STAR program and executive coach in the Leadership program.
 He has served as a global marketing executive and has several years of experience with both IBM and Lenovo in the IT industry.
 His business background includes branding, strategy, marketing, market intelligence, management, manufacturing and personnel.
 He is the author of a popular strategy book based on Sun Tzu’s “Art of War” titled “Sun Tzu and the Art of Business: Six Strategic Principles for Managers” as well as “George Washington and the Art of Business: Leadership Principles of America’s First Commander-in-Chief,” both from Oxford University Press.
 He received his MBA with honors from the University of Minnesota.